Tools and Methods

 The diagram below shows the relationships between the methodology specifications (dark blue), the semantic library inputs (light blue), the outputs (green) and implementer systems (grey).

-- Import reference libraries such as UN/CEFACT RDM.
+- Import JSON-LD vocabularies such as UN/CEFACT RDM.

 - Define web resources and their state lifecycles using simple UML class and state-chart diagrams.